-If there is cancer in your lymph nodes.
-N0 means no lymph nodes affected, N1 means lymph nodes near where the airways join the lungs are affected.
-N2 means lymph nodes in the centre of your chest or where your trachea enters your lung are affected.
-With N3, lymph nodes on the opposite side of your chest to where the tumour is, or near your collar bone, are affected.
+Whether there is cancer in the lymph nodes:

+- NO: No lymph nodes are affected. - N1: Some lymph nodes near where the airways join the lungs are affected. - N2: Some lymph nodes in the centre of the chest or where the trachea enters the lung are affected. - N3: Some lymph nodes on the opposite side of your chest to where the tumour is, or near your collarbone, are affected.